-The core inventory release fractions,5 by radionuclide groups, for DBA LOCAs are listed in Table 1 for boiling-water reactors (BWRs) and pressurized-water reactors (PWRs).
+The core inventory release fractions, by radionuclide groups, for DBA LOCAs and non-LOCA DBAs where the fuel is melted and the cladding is breached are listed in Table 1 for BWRs and PWRs.
 These fractions are applied to the equilibrium core inventory described in Regulatory Position 3.1.

-For non-LOCA events, the fractions of the core inventory assumed to be in the gap for the various radionuclides are given in Table 2.
-The release fractions from Table 2 are
+For non-LOCA events, where only the cladding is breached, the fractions of the core inventory assumed to be in the gap for the various radionuclides are given in Table 2.
+The release fractions from Table 2 are used in conjunction with the calculated fission product inventory and the maximum core radial peaking factor.